Tips For Renting a Home

 Are you considering renting your home?
 Who says you have to sell your house when you move out of it?

 Rather than take the one-time payout of selling, some outbound homeowners keep their old homes as rental properties to generate ongoing income.
 They enjoy tax advantages, protection against inflation, and of course, passive rental income.

 Granted, it means coming up with cash savings for your down payment to buy your next house, instead of just using the proceeds from your old home.
-But it also means converting your home into an actual investment, rather than immediately spending your proceeds.
+But it also means converting your home into an actual investment, rather than immediately spending your profits.